In this article:

 How Demographic Attributes Stack

-To see who which users fall under the settings you've defined, just click the "x Users" link.
+To see which users fall under the settings you've defined, click the x Users link.
 When adding demographics, here are some rules to keep in mind:

 What Focused Admins Can and Can't Do

-- Goals—even Restricted goals—if any user within their admin scope is either the Owner or a Contributor of the goal.
+- Goals, even restricted goals, if an employee within their administrative scope is either the Owner or a Contributor of the goal, the Focused Admin will be able to edit the goal

-- 1-on-1 conversations for users on the Employee side.
+- 1-on-1 conversations for users within their administration scope who are answering the Employee topics

 Focused Admins CANNOT…